Use an address verification service to safely accept payments online

-This is a typical response to an international order, which AVS does not support.
+This is a typical response to an international order, which AVS data does not support.
 One solution is to fax a credit card slip to the consumer, requesting a faxed signature to verify the order.
 This may not be the most cost-effective means for all international orders, so a dollar threshold should be established to determine which orders must be validated.

-AVS plays a very important role in minimizing fraudulent transactions for card-not-present transactions, but is not foolproof.
+AVS plays a very important role in minimizing fraudulent transactions and chargebacks for card-not-present transactions, but is not foolproof.
 It should be combined with your internal and external fraud detection tools such as CVV2, CVC2, CID, “Verified by Visa®”, and “SecureCard.”
 For more information about AVS and other best practices for accepting payments online, contact us.